Sagewai MCP Server

 Claude Code

-Add to your project's .claude/settings.json or ~/.claude/settings.json:
+Add the server to your project's .claude/settings.json or to ~/.claude/settings.json for global access:

 {